voxel51/fiftyone/examples/uniqueness/README.md

 ### Load the data into FiftyOne

-In an IPython shell, let's now work through getting this data into FiftyOne and working with it.
+In a Python shell, let's now work through getting this data into FiftyOne and working with it.

 ```py